-ENGG4130: Many final design teams and projects will draw on 4330 skills.
-Directly benefitting teams addressing air pollution challenges in their design work.
-Indirectly benefitting teams that require thermodynamics, fluid mechanics, programming and/or CFD skills.
+ENGG4130: Many final design teams and projects will draw on 4330 skills, directly benefitting teams addressing air pollution challenges in their design work.
+Teams will indirectly benefit from ENGG4330 if they require thermodynamics, fluid mechanics, programming and/or CFD skills in their ENGG4130 project.